MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/account.md

 ## <a name="trackingtemplate"></a>Tracking Template
 The tracking template to use as a default for all URLs in your account.

 The following validation rules apply to tracking templates.
-For more details about supported templates and parameters, see the Bing Ads help article [What tracking or URL parameters can I use?](https://help.bingads.microsoft.com/#apex/3/en/56799/2)
+For more details about supported templates and parameters, see the Microsoft Advertising help article [What tracking or URL parameters can I use?](https://help.ads.microsoft.com/#apex/3/en/56799/2)

 - Tracking templates defined for lower level entities e.g. ads override those set for higher level entities e.g. campaign.
 For more information, see [Entity Hierarchy and Limits](../guides/entity-hierarchy-limits.md).